 The easiest and most cost effective way to have your glass fixed is to contact your local picture framer.
 Most towns in the UK have one and they are likely to be able to cut round glass to suit the aperture of your clock.
 This will reduce the risk of anything being damaged in transit by shipping your clock for repair.

 If a local picture framer is not an option, you can still return your clock to the Newgate Service Centre.
 Please watch the video below and fill out the form here.
 Click Here

 I have exhausted all options and my clock still doesn't tell the time

 It is very rare for a quartz movement to fail.
 On the rare occasion that it has, please fill out the form on this link to request a repair.
 Click Here

 Clocks by their nature are fragile and easily damaged if not packaged correctly when shipped.

-When shipping your clock, ensure you use enough packing materials to protect your clock, especially the glass.
-Always remember to get proof of dispatch when sending your clock to cover yourself should the clock get lost in transit.
+When sending your clock, ensure you use enough packing materials to protect it, especially the glass.
+Always remember to get proof of postage/dispatch when sending your clock.

 Watch our guide below to see how to correctly package your clock for shipping.